nogibjj/Rust-Mini-Projects-Shuhao/README.md

-# A simple tic-tac-toe game made use rust
+## Week2 - A simple tic-tac-toe game made use rust
-A simple game, can be ran by
+- A simple game, can be ran by
 ```
 cargo run
 ```

+## Week3 - cypto currency price crawler
+- A crawler which can get real-time cypto currency price using ```CoinGecko``` API, return currency price as ```JSON``` format.

+## Week4 - a simple guess number game
+- Generate number randomly, user shall guess this number by type in command line.
+You can guess this number by tips return.
+It will tell you "too low" or "too high" recording to your input.

+## Week5 - Longest Palindrome
+- Return the longest Palindrome subsequence based on your input.

-## References
+### References

 * [rust-cli-template](https://github.com/kbknapp/rust-cli-template)